sattes-faction/Colorjive-PhpStorm-Theme/README.md

 **Linux**: copy `Colorjive.icls` to `~/.WebIde60/config/colors/`

-*Notice: The `WebIde60` may be different depending on your PhpStorm version*
+*Notice: The `WebIde60` part may be different depending on your PhpStorm version*

-After installation restart your IDE and go to *Settings > Editor > Colors & Fonts* and select the **Colorjive** color sheme.
+After installation restart your IDE and go to *Settings > Editor > Colors & Fonts* and select the **Colorjive** color scheme.

 [1]: http://dejavu-fonts.org/wiki/Download